 Cabbage Palm, etc.

-Strangely, Tropicos (from the Missouri Botanical Garden) still lists Cordyline australis Hook. f. as the legitimate name which was documented by Joseph Dalton Hooker in The Gardeners’ Chronicle & Agricultural Gazette in 1860.
+Tropicos (from the Missouri Botanical Garden) still lists Cordyline australis Hook. f. as the legitimate name which was documented by Joseph Dalton Hooker in The Gardeners’ Chronicle & Agricultural Gazette in 1860.
 They don’t even list the species as named and documented by Mr. Endlicher in 1833.
-Nor do they mention Dracaena australis as being a synonym.
+Nor do they mention it being a synonym of Dracaena australis.
 This is one of the few times I have noticed Tropicos and the Missouri Botanical Garden not being in agreement with Kew or the rest of the world… Including The Plant Lish which they contributed to (which is no longer maintained).

 There are MANY cultivars of this species and may include the name Dracaena in the name.
 The one I bought was called Dracaena ‘Sundance’.
 I could have put it in a pot and brought it inside for the winter as they do make good houseplants as well, but I didn’t have adequate conditions inside.